Natália Alves is an associate professor at Instituto de Educação, Universidade de Lisboa. She holds a PhD on Sociology of Education.

 Her main fields of research are school to work transitions and IVET and CVET policies, forms of provision and practices.

-CG8: Adult education and gender - mature women in higher education
+CG8: Adult Education policies and gender equality: women in STEM education

 - ALVES, N; SCHMIDT-LAUFF, S; DOUTOR, C.; CAMPOS, L. (2020): Contexts of Recognition of Prior Learning.
 Andragoške studije, 2, 87-110.